auzurudev/auzuru-Antidoomscroller-privacy/privacy-policy.md

 AdMob may collect anonymous identifiers to provide personalized or non-personalized ads, depending on your settings.
 For details, visit [Google’s Privacy Policy](https://policies.google.com/privacy).

+7. Advertising and Analytics

+Our app may collect and use the Android Advertising ID to deliver and measure ads, limit ad frequency, and detect fraud.
+This identifier is not linked to any personally identifiable information and can be reset or disabled by the user in their device settings.

-7. Children’s Privacy
+8. Children’s Privacy

 This App is not directed toward children under 13.
 We do not knowingly collect data from anyone under 13 years of age.

-8. Data Security
+9. Data Security

 Since all data is stored locally, your information never leaves your device.
 No external transmission means no third-party access to your data.

-9. Changes to This Policy
+10. Changes to This Policy

 We may update this Privacy Policy from time to time.
 The latest version will always be available at our official privacy policy URL.

-10. Contact
+11. Contact

 If you have any questions about this policy, contact us at:
 📧 [auzurudev@gmail.com]